ShouravAhmed/EduOrgList/README.md

 * [x] https://educationdata.urban.org/documentation/ U.S schools.
 * [x] https://collegescorecard.ed.gov/data/documentation/ U.S data.

-most of the available API's are only U.S or U.K based and paid, some allow access limited call.
+most of the available API's are only U.S or U.K based and paid, some allow access with limited call.

 ### Where is the data!